zenml-io/zenml/docs/book/advanced-guide/stacks/custom-flavors.md

 ---

-When building sophisticated ML workflows, you will often need to come up with custom-tailed solutions.
+When building sophisticated ML workflows, you will often need to come up with custom-tailored solutions.
 Sometimes, this might even require you to use custom components for your infrastructure or tooling.

-That is exactly why the stack component flavors in ZenML were designed to be modular and straightforward to extend.
+That is exactly why the stack component flavors in ZenML are designed to be modular and straightforward to extend.
 Using ZenML's base abstractions, you can create your own stack component flavor and use it in your stack.